 As well as being members of the University, our students are also a member of College.
-A College is where you'll be based for the time you're studying at the University of Cambridge, and while the Colleges provide student accommodation they're is much more than a hall of residence.
-Colleges are responsible for admitting students, and they also provide ‘supervisions’ (small group teaching sessions that support the lectures and practicals that you attend).
+A College is where you'll be based for the time you're studying at the University of Cambridge, and while the Colleges provide student accommodation they're is much more than halls of residence.
+Colleges are responsible for admitting students, and they also organise ‘supervisions’ (small-group teaching sessions that support the lectures and practicals that you attend).

-For more information about the College system at Cambridge, and profiles on each of the 29 Cambridge Colleges, have a look at Colleges.
+For more information about the College system at Cambridge, and profiles on each of the 29 undergraduate Colleges, have a look at Colleges.

 It might seem a bit daunting trying to choose a College, but don't worry, Colleges are more alike than they are different!
 Students on the same course, regardless of their College, are taught together by the academic faculties/departments, and our cross-College moderation procedures mean that your choice of College does not affect your chances of being made an offer.
 The key functions that the University and Colleges are responsible for are outlined in Cambridge Explained.

-When choosing a College you might want to consider the following:
+When choosing a College, we surggest you consider the following:

-- Course - Most Colleges take students in all subjects, but there are a handful that don't so check availability (details can be found in the relevant course entries and College profiles)
+- course – most Colleges take students in all subjects, but there are a handful that don't so check availability (details can be found in the relevant course entries and College profiles)

-- Your age - Four Colleges are for mature students, and their facilities are geared accordingly.
+- your age – four Colleges are exclusively for mature students (aged 21 or older), and their facilities are geared accordingly

-- Your gender - Three Colleges only consider applications from female students.
+- your gender – three Colleges consider applications from female students only.

-- Personal instinct - Many students cant explain why they were drawn to their College other than it just felt right.
+- personal instinct – many students cant explain why they were drawn to their College other than it just 'felt right' for them

 Each College has a profile at College contacts (including links to their own websites).
 It can be helpful to make a shortlist of perhaps half a dozen Colleges based on their profiles and then either contact the Colleges for further information or arrange a visit.

 No, you don't have to choose a College.
-If, having looked at the different Colleges, you don’t mind which you attend then you don’t have to choose – you could make an ‘open’ application.
+If, having looked at the different Colleges, you don’t mind which you attend then you don’t have to choose – you could make an ‘open’ application instead.
 Open applications are allocated to individual Colleges after the closing date.
-Once allocated to a College your application will be treated exactly the same as any other application to that College.
+Once allocated to a College your application is treated exactly the same as any other application to that College.

 For more advice about making an open application please see choosing a College.